Gun laws in Illinois: Other state laws

 It is illegal to manufacture, deliver, sell, or purchase a magazine for a rifle or shotgun that holds more than 10 rounds of ammunition, or a magazine for a handgun that holds more than 15 rounds.
 The possession of such magazines is legal only on private property such as a home or gun range, or when traveling to or from such a location.
-The magazine capacity restrictions are part of the same law, passed on January 10, 2023, that barred the sale of assault weapons, and are subject to the same legal challenges.
-Several state courts have issued temporary restraining orders against the law, while a federal court allowed the law to stand.
+The magazine capacity restrictions are part of the same law, passed on January 10, 2023, that barred the sale of assault weapons, and are subject to the same legal challenges described above.